MicahWade/WindFlag/README.md

     *   Export existing challenges to YAML for backup or migration.
     *   Supports bulk operations, ideal for rapid challenge deployment.
 *   **Responsive Design**: Crafted with Tailwind CSS to ensure a modern, accessible, and adaptive user interface across all devices and screen sizes.
-*   **Coding Challenges**: Create challenges where users submit code in various programming languages (Python, Node.js, PHP, Bash, Dart, Haskell) directly within the platform.
+    *   **Coding Challenges**: Create challenges where users submit code in various programming languages (Python, Node.js, PHP, Bash, Dart) directly within the platform.
 Configure expected output, setup code, and test case inputs for automated evaluation.
 *   **Code Editor (CodeMirror)**: An integrated, feature-rich in-browser code editor designed for coding challenges:
-    *   **Syntax Highlighting**: Supports a wide range of languages including Bash, Dart, Haskell, JavaScript (Node), PHP, and Python.
+    *   **Syntax Highlighting**: Supports a wide range of languages including Bash, Dart, JavaScript (Node), PHP, and Python.
     *   **Themes**: Customizable editor themes to suit user preferences.
     *   **Interactive Coding**: Provides a comfortable environment for users to write and test code snippets directly within the platform.